How To Read A Dog Food Label

 Your definition of “natural” foods for your family probably doesn’t include artificial colors, artificial flavors, and preservatives.
 Those may also be ingredients you want to avoid feeding your dog.
 Artificial colors can often be detected by a reference to a color with a number after it, such as Blue 2, Red 40, and Yellow 5.
 When it comes to flavoring, it’s a good idea to look for a natural flavoring, such as natural chicken flavoring, instead of an animal digest, which is a cooked-down broth of unspecified animal parts.
 Some of the new natural foods promote the fact that they don’t use preservatives.
 Common preservatives used in dog foods include Ethoxyquin, BHA, or BHT.

-In addition to bettering your dog’s health, going natural with the foods you feed your pooch may give you more peace of mind.
+In addition to bettering your dog’s health, going natural with the foods you feed your dog may give you more peace of mind.
 “As the human-animal bond has grown, marketing has lent itself towards what’s appealing to the person,” says Rebecca Rose, CVT, of Red Valley Rose Consulting, in Gunnison, Colo.
 “The balanced diet for the animal is the important part.
 As long as the animal is getting what it needs and maintaining its weight and coat, it’s fine.”

 Our feeding of dogs is one of the reasons that they became domesticated in the first place.
 “That’s one of the reasons dogs selected humans to bond with — it was easier for them to please us and get food in return than it was to go out and hunt for it on their own,” Peterson says.